alarm-redist/japan/README.md

 - two `.rds` files containing `redist_map` and `redist_plans` objects, which contain the actual shapefiles and district assignment matrices and may be used for further analysis.

+## Acknowledgement

+We acknowledge the partial support from the [Edwin O. Reischauer Institute of Japanese Studies (RIJS)](https://rijs.fas.harvard.edu) at Harvard University.

 ## Repository Structure